Shanghainese Builders in HK (Part Six) – Ahong and Chinney

 In 1960, Ahong entered the HK market and Ahong Construction (HK) Ltd was established with Charles Wong at the helm and offices on the 6th Floor of the Han Hing Mansion on 40 Hankow Road in Tsim Sha Tsui.
 A few of his first projects in the colony involved building camps for the Nepalese Gurkhas working for the colonial government – this included the Gurkha Married Quarters (15 three storied buildings) in Sek Kong in 1960, the Gurkha Family Camp which encompassed 250 one story houses Sam Wai near Sha Tau Kok in 1961; the Gurkha Family Camp (150 homes) in Queen’s Hill near Sam Wai in 1962 and the Gurkha Field Camp on Castle Peak Road at 17 ½ mile Tai Lam in 1963.

 In November 1962, CD Wong passed away in his home in Kuala Lumpur.
-Aside from Charles, he was survived by three other sons – Chun-kit, who also graduated from SJU in Shanghai with a civil engineering degree, Chun-Hao who was a chartered accountant and Bobby Wong Chun-pong (王俊邦), who was also trained as a civil engineer.
+Aside from Charles, he was survived by a daughter and three other sons – Chun-kit, who also graduated from SJU in Shanghai with a civil engineering degree, Chun-Hao who was a chartered accountant and Bobby Wong Chun-pong (王俊邦), who was also trained as a civil engineer.